Become a PEFC notified certification body

 Training

-Our rules for certification bodies (ST 2003) require that your auditors, reviewers and certification decision makers attend an initial PEFC chain of custody training, recognized by PEFC International, in order to achieve their qualification.
-You will need to ensure that your auditors have attended such training before they can start auditing.
+Before carrying out PEFC chain of custody certification, all auditors, reviewers, and certification decision makers must attend an initial PEFC chain of custody training, recognised by PEFC International.
+Certification bodies need to ensure that their auditors have attended such training before they can start auditing.

 For those already qualified, they are required to receive a refresher training every two years, and whenever there is a new issuance of the PEFC Chain of Custody or PEFC Trademarks standard.

-Your auditors, reviewers and certification decision makers can attend a training session organized by PEFC International, or certification bodies can get their internal training programme recognized by PEFC.
+Your auditors, reviewers and certification decision makers can attend a training session organised by PEFC International, or certification bodies can get their internal training programme recognised by PEFC.

-Make sure you sign up to our newsletter (at the bottom of this page) to ensure you get all the latest training news and dates, or follow us on Twitter.
+Make sure you sign up to our newsletter (at the bottom of this page) to ensure you get all the latest training news and dates, or follow us on LinkedIn.

 Notification